Does your stomach ever get queasy right before a big writing deadline or a meeting with an important client?

 Now that I’m conscious about movement and its importance to my good health, I indulge in fun bouts of fidgeting throughout the day.
 I wiggle my toes.
 Rock back and forth in my chair.
 Drum my fingers on my desktop.
 Bust a quick dance move when nobody’s looking.

-So, to sum up, in the year since I started my totally non-scientific, standing-while-working experiment, I’ve dropped 8 lbs. … toned my legs and thighs … and have eliminated my back and neck aches.
+So, are standing desks better for your health?
+To sum up, in the year since I started my totally non-scientific, standing-while-working experiment, I’ve dropped 8 lbs … toned my legs and thighs… and have eliminated my back and neck aches.

 I have more energy — which means I can take on and complete more writing projects.
 And, yes, my writing income has increased, too.